spring/spring-website/wwwroot/phpbb/docs/events.md

 * Since: 3.1.0-a1
 * Purpose: Add user options to the bottom of the Edit Posting Defaults block

-ucp_prefs_view_radio_buttons_prepend
+ucp_prefs_post_prepend
 ===
 * Locations:
-    + styles/prosilver/template/ucp_prefs_view.html
+    + styles/prosilver/template/ucp_prefs_post.html
 * Since: 3.1.0-a1
-* Purpose: Add options to the top of the radio buttons block of the Edit Display Options screen
+* Purpose: Add user options to the top of the Edit Posting Defaults block

 ucp_prefs_view_radio_buttons_append
 ===